-Download Metatogger 7 - Metatogger enables you to tag, rename and organize your Ogg Vorbis, FLAC, Speex and MP3 files
+Download Metatogger 7 for Windows - Metatogger enables you to tag, rename and organize your Ogg Vorbis, FLAC, Speex and MP3 files

 Metatogger enables you to tag, rename and organize your Ogg Vorbis, FLAC, Speex and MP3 files.
 It allows you to rename files based on their existing tags and also by their folder path (useful if your folder path contains the relevant artist and album names).
 If you have music files with generic names (e.g track1.mp3) and no tags, the built-in acoustic fingerprint look-up (powered by MuzicBrainz) may be able to identify and tag the files for you.

 In addition, you can view a file's audio properties (e.g. codec, duration, bit rate, channel mode, sample rate), add covers (embedded and external), and edit tags with IronPython scripts (e.g. convert to uppercase, trim the white space, capitalize the first letter).
 Other features of MetatOGGer let you get tags from acoustic fingerprints, download lyrics, copy covers, look for duplicate files, play tracks and import tags as keywords.
 It is also possible to remove any tags you want (e.g. common, uncommon, embedded pictures) and create an inclusion or exclusion list, get tags from a file's name or path, as well as rename and sort files according to their tags, among others.

 Features that allow to correct or complete the tags of audio files: